mliszcz/msc-thesis/papers/case-study/tangojs-case-study-sections.md

 * application should display all device servers defined in the database,
 * user should be able to create interactive widgets for selected attributes of the devices,
-* it should be possible to place the widgets on a dashboardview and move them around,
+* it should be possible to place the widgets on a dashboard, view and move them around,
 * the user should be able to save and restore the layout of the dashboard.